initysl/tobams-assesment/README.md

 - Every control is a real `<a>` or `<button>` with a visible `focus-visible` ring; carousel arrows and icon-only links have `aria-label`s and the arrows disable at each end of the track.

-## Known issues

-- The live URL above is a placeholder until the Vercel deployment is created.
-- Nav dropdown submenu items are invented groupings; the Figma frame shows the carets but not the expanded menu contents.

 ## AI disclosure

 As permitted by the brief, AI tooling (Claude) was used while building this project - for scaffolding some components, and drafting this README.
 All output was reviewed and modified carefully.